Riz1702/chitter-challenge/README.md

     DATABASE Setup
     1. Created a directory for database setup called db and a subdirectory in it called migrations.
     2. Created a file called posting_peeps.sql and will be saving all the queries that will be used int his project.
-    3. Connected to psql>created a database>created a db table called "peeps" which has three columns id,username and peep.
+    3. Connected to psql>created a development database>created a db table called "peeps" which has three columns id,username and peep.
+    4. Created a test database for testing environment.
+    5. Created the Environment variable so that it could tell the application to use either the chitterdb database or chitterdb_test database depending on if we are in dev or test environment.
     4. Now we will install the gem pg.
 It is a gem that allows connection to and querying of Postgresql.
     >Pg allows us to connect to PostgreSQL
     >Execute SQL on that database, directly from Ruby.
     So, added it to the gemfile and did bundle install.
     4. Now we will write a rspec test so that we could read data from our database.
+    5.